walterdejong/synctool/doc/chapter4.md

   Give the command and arguments to execute `synctool-client`. synctool uses this command to execute synctool on the target nodes.

-  The exact location of the `synctool-client` command is installation dependent.
+  The exact location of the `synctool-client` program is installation dependent.
 However, synctool looks for it under the synctool root.

   The default is: `$SYNCTOOL/bin/synctool-client`